rubenmarcus/rubenmarcus/README.md

 - Creating scalable cloud architecture using **AWS**
 - I also have knowledge in UI/UX, Illustration, Video, Photography , Webdesign using **Adobe Photoshop, Adobe Illustrator, Adobe Premiere and Adobe After Effects**

+## 📷 Photography
+- I´ve been [photographing](https://instagram.com/rubenluz) cultures, street photography and humanitarian with more than 5 NGOS in 9 countries **Brazil, Chile, Bolivia, Bangladesh, India, Thailand, Cambodia, Laos, Pakistan**
+- I´ve made a Book on [**Khumb Mela**](https://www.facebook.com/marketplace/item/3195497150463489/), and was present at the last Khumb in 2019.